elixir-europe/rdmkit/pages/your_domain/virology.md

 ### Solutions
 To effectively manage data heterogeneity in virology outbreak surveillance, several domain-specific solutions are recommended:
-* The ['Data Provenance' page](https://rdmkit.elixir-europe.org/data_provenance) on RDMkit provides comprehensive guidance on capturing metadata, documenting data origins, and maintaining transparent records, ensuring data traceability and reproducibility.
+* The ['Data Provenance' page](https://rdmkit.elixir-europe.org/data_provenance) provides comprehensive guidance on capturing metadata, documenting data origins, and maintaining transparent records, ensuring data traceability and reproducibility.
 * Use standardized protocols for sample collection by identifying and reviewing existing guidelines from organizations such as [World Health Organisation](https://www.who.int/publications/who-guidelines), [ECDC](https://www.ecdc.europa.eu/en), and [ISO standards](https://www.iso.org/standards.html) to ensure alignment with best practices.
 * Implement metadata standards for data interoperability
-  * The ['Documentation and metadata' page](https://rdmkit.elixir-europe.org/metadata_management) on RDMkit offers practical recommendations and standards for accurately describing data, ensuring consistent interpretation, interoperability, and long-term usability.
+  * The ['Documentation and metadata' page](https://rdmkit.elixir-europe.org/metadata_management) offers practical recommendations and standards for accurately describing data, ensuring consistent interpretation, interoperability, and long-term usability.
-  * Apply {% tool "mixs" %} and the complementary [MIUVIG (Minimum Information about Uncultivated Virus Genomes)](https://www.nature.com/articles/nbt.4306) for annotating viral sequence data with necessary metadata fields.
+  * Apply {% tool "mixs" %} and the complementary [MIUVIG (Minimum Information about Uncultivated Virus Genomes)](https://doi.org/10.1038/nbt.4306) for annotating viral sequence data with necessary metadata fields.
-  * Adapt generic dataset descriptions (e.g. DCAT, Dublin core, (bio)schema.org) for basic dataset descriptions.
+  * Adapt generic dataset descriptions (e.g. {% tool "data-catalog-vocabulary" %}, Dublin Core, {% tool "bioschemas" %}) for basic dataset descriptions.
   * Follow {% tool "biosamples" %} Metadata Schema from EBI for structured viral sample metadata.
 * Ensure metadata compliance with international repositories
-  * The ['Data Brokering' page](https://rdmkit.elixir-europe.org/data_brokering) on RDMkit describes strategies and tools for integrating, harmonizing, and translating data across diverse formats and sources.
+  * The ['Data Brokering' page](https://rdmkit.elixir-europe.org/data_brokering) describes strategies and tools for integrating, harmonizing, and translating data across diverse formats and sources.
   * Format metadata to meet the submission requirements of repositories like {% tool "gisaid" %} and {% tool "european-nucleotide-archive" %} to ensure smooth data deposition and retrieval.
   * Utilize validation tools and checklists to ensure completeness and accuracy before data submission.
 * FAIRsharing resources for metadata selection
   * Refer to the [EVORA collection](https://fairsharing.org/5449) of FAIRsharing-referenced metadata standards for pandemic preparedness and response.
   * Consult {% tool "fairsharing" %} registries to identify suitable standards for different types of virology datasets.
-  * Integrate epidemiological and genomic data for outbreak analysis, by utilizing phylodynamic workflows (e.g., BEAST, Nextstrain, or TreeTime), enabling real-time outbreak tracking.
+  * Integrate epidemiological and genomic data for outbreak analysis, by utilizing phylodynamic workflows (e.g., BEAST, {% tool "nextstrain" %}, or TreeTime), enabling real-time outbreak tracking.
   * Implement structured pipelines for linking viral genome sequences with patient and outbreak metadata.
 * Apply domain-specific vocabularies for consistent annotation
-  * Utilize the [EVORA ontology](https://www.ebi.ac.uk/ols4/ontologies/evorao) and [ICTV ontologies](https://ictv.global/taxonomy) to ensure that virus-related metadata terms are standardized and interoperable.
+  * Utilize the [EVORA ontology](https://www.ebi.ac.uk/ols4/ontologies/evorao) and {% tool "ictv" %} to ensure that virus-related metadata terms are standardized and interoperable.
   * Monitor updates in virology-specific ontologies to maintain alignment with evolving standards.
 By implementing these best practices, outbreak surveillance data can be better structured, more interoperable, and more effectively shared, ultimately improving global response efforts to viral outbreaks.